bcit-ci/CodeIgniter/user_guide_src/source/general/urls.rst

 	RewriteCond %{REQUEST_FILENAME} !-d
 	RewriteRule ^(.*)$ /index.php/$1 [L]

-In the above example, any HTTP request other than those for index.php, existing directories and existing files is treated as a request for your index.php file.
+In the above example, any HTTP request other than those for existing directories and existing files is treated as a request for your index.php file.

 Adding a URL Suffix